-The budget includes historical data for the 2015 Bond Capital Projects.
+The budget includes year five of the voter-approved 2015 Bond Capital Projects.
 The work was completed on time and under budget.
 The funds have been spent and the fund is closed.

 BUDGETING A PLAN

 Reynolds School Board Adopted Budget Goals